m50/clardy.eu/_posts/godot/2020-10-05-making-npc-system-in-godot.md

 ```

 As we can see, anytime the time changes, we get the current event from our scheduler
-instance, and then if the current even is different, we set a new current event.
+instance, and then if the current event is different, we set a new current event.
 `_CurEvent` is a property that kicks off new navigation.

 ```csharp